Natural Iron Chelators For Iron Overload

 Conclusion

-The focus of most Thalassemia Major patients is iron chelation therapy and we have some excellent drugs for that like Desferal, Exjade, and Deferiprone.
-However, there are many natural sources of food that serve as iron chelators and we, as patients, can greatly benefit from consuming them on a daily basis.
+The focus of most Thalassemia Major patients is iron chelation therapy and we have some excellent drugs for that, like Desferal, Exjade, and Deferiprone.
+However, many natural sources of food serve as iron chelators, and we, as patients, can greatly benefit from consuming them daily and incorporating them into our daily diet.

 So if you have iron overload due to any reason, you can greatly benefit from adding these foods and supplements to your daily diet.
 They are not only for iron overload from thalassemia or hemochromatosis.
 They can be used by anyone as they are natural and quite safe.

-These foods not only help chelate iron but also strengthen the immune system and have high antioxidant activity which helps reduce the oxidative stress which our bodies go through due to multiple transfusions.
+These foods not only help chelate iron but also strengthen the immune system and have high antioxidant activity, which helps reduce the oxidative stress that our bodies go through due to multiple transfusions.

 I would recommend that you speak to your doctor about these natural iron chelators and start reducing your iron overload.